Easy to make and full of flavor this quick chocolate chip pumpkin bread is sure to become a fast Fall favorite for breakfast or dessert.

 - 1 cup semi sweet chocolate chips

-Grease two loaf pans 3x9 loaf pans, and preheat oven to 350 degrees.
+- Grease two 3x9 loaf pans, and preheat oven to 350 degrees.

-In a large bowl, beat together sugar and oil
+- In a large bowl, mix together sugar and oil.

-In a medium bowl, combine flour, salt, cinnamon, nutmeg and baking soda.
+- In a medium bowl, combine flour, salt, pumpkin pie spice and baking soda.
 Set aside.

-Alternating, add small amounts of flour mixture and water to wet ingredients, mixing after each addition, until all ingredients are added.
+- Alternating, add small amounts of the flour mixture and water to the wet ingredients, mixing after each addition, until all ingredients are added.

 You can freeze this bread for up to 3 months.
 Wrap in saran wrap and place in a Ziploc freezer bag.